What is Super Occupancy Housing (SOH)?

-Students in SOH spaces are our highest priority and we actively work to relocate them.
+Students in SOH spaces are our highest priority and we actively work to relocate them as quickly as possible.
 Most years the majority of students are moved from SOH before the end of the fall semester.
-If all roommates choose to remain in their SOH, they may do so.
-Otherwise, as space permits in each building, students will be moved into regular occupancy rooms.

 What can I expected my Super Occupancy space to look like?

-These spaces are standard double rooms that are increased by adding an extra bed and dresser.
+Super Occupied rooms are standard double rooms that are increased by adding an extra bed and dresser.
 Space permitting, an extra desk and chair can be requested.
-Temporary lounges will be set up with beds, desks, dressers and wardrobes for between 4 and 6 residents.

 Tips for students living in Super Occupancy Housing